-- (1) Providers of early childhood development learning, schools and educational institutions providing education and training at all levels and higher education institutions, including vocational education and training institutions, in Namibia may resume or continue with face to face teaching and learning. - (2) The provisions of subregulation (1) do not prevent- - (a) in the case of a state school, the relevant minister responsible for education; and - (b) in any other case, the governing body of the provider of early childhood development learning, the school or the institution in question, from employing other alternative forms of learning. - (3) Heads of schools and educational institutions providing early childhood development learning and other educational institutions referred to in subregulation (1) and the governing bodies of such schools and institutions must- - (a) ensure that the persons accessing their premises at all times adhere to the measures to combat, prevent and suppress the spread of COVID-19 as specified in these regulations; and - (b) in cases where accommodation facilities for pupils, trainees or students are provided by the school or institution where active transmission of COVID-19 is taking place, ensure that the pupils, trainees or students do not depart from the school or institution or accomodation facility unless authorisation to depart from the premises has been granted by an authorised person. - (4) A person who- - (a) departs from a school or an institution in contravention of subregulation (3)(b); or commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.
+- (1) Providers of early childhood development learning, schools and educational institutions providing education and training at all levels and higher education institutions, including vocational education and training institutions, in Namibia may resume or continue with face to face teaching and learning. - (2) The provisions of subregulation (1) do not prevent- - (a) in the case of a state school, the relevant minister responsible for education; and - (b) in any other case, the governing body of the provider of early childhood development learning, the school or the institution in question, from employing other alternative forms of learning. - (3) Heads of schools and educational institutions providing early childhood development learning and other educational institutions referred to in subregulation (1) and the governing bodies of such schools and institutions must- - (a) ensure that the persons accessing their premises at all times adhere to the measures to combat, prevent and suppress the spread of COVID-19 as specified in these regulations; and - (b) in cases where accommodation facilities for pupils, trainees or students are provided by the school or institution where active transmission of COVID-19 is taking place, ensure that the pupils, trainees or students do not depart from the school or institution or accommodation facility unless authorisation to depart from the premises has been granted by an authorised person. - (4) A person who- - (a) departs from a school or an institution in contravention of subregulation (3)(b); or - (b) fails or refuses to comply with a direction or an instruction issued by the head of a school or an institution or an authorised person in compliance with subregulation (3)(b), commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.